-\section{conclusion}
+\section{Conclusion}

-In this work, we investigated Goppa codes of the plane curve given by separated polynomial curves.
+In this work, we investigated the Goppa codes of the plane curve given by separated polynomial curves.
 We introduced and analyzed the Quantum Stabilizer Code over the plane curve given by separated polynomials.
-For example, we say that the Quantum Stabilizer Code improved with good parameters over this curve.
+For example, we say that the Quantum Stabilizer Code improves with good parameters over this curve.

 \paragraph*{\textbf{Acknowledgements.}} This paper was written while Vahid Nourozi was visiting Unicamp (Universidade Estadual de Campinas) supported by TWAS/Cnpq (Brazil) with fellowship number $314966/2018-8$.